rickbeeloo/seq_io_parallel_index/README.md

 # seq_io_parallel

+# Original Index Tracking for seq_io_parallel

+This fork adds two key features to [seq_io_parallel](https://github.com/noamteyssier/seq_io_parallel):

+1. **Record Position Tracking**: Provides access to both:
+   - Record set index
+   - Record index within the set
+   This allows reconstructing the original position of each record by sorting first by record set index, then by record index.

+2. **Seq_io ID Access**: Exposes `Record.ref_id()` method from seq_io, so no need to manually parse record names.

 A parallel processing extension for the [`seq_io`](https://github.com/markschl/seq_io) crate, providing an ergonomic API for parallel FASTA/FASTQ file processing.

 For an alternative implementation with native paired-end support see [`paraseq`](https://github.com/noamteyssier/paraseq).